Cedar Behavioral Health offers same-day admission. Call (508) 310-4580

 Physical and Emotional Symptoms of OCD

 Symptoms of OCD have a profound effect on individuals, both physically and emotionally.
-The physical symptoms include continuous muscle tension, relentless headaches, and extreme tiredness stemming from the effort to control obsessive thoughts and compulsive behaviors.
+The physical symptoms, which often result from the distress caused by OCD, include continuous muscle tension, relentless headaches, and extreme tiredness stemming from the effort to control obsessive thoughts and compulsive behaviors.
 Excessive hand-washing may cause contact dermatitis, while additional compulsions can lead to bodily harm.

 On an emotional level, those with OCD often experience guilt, shame, frustration, and severe anxiety that disrupts their ability to sustain normal routines in daily life.